tylerpcarter/inls161/syllabus/index.md

 {% include syllabus-nav.html %}

+# Class structure

-# Session Notes
+## Session notes

 Session notes will be posted prior to each class and you would do well to look over the links before coming to class.
 If there is something that you should before coming to class, it will be included on the session notes for the session prior to the class you will be preparing for.

-Class sessions will have online lecture notes (which will include links to supplementary readings).
+Class sessions will have online notes (which will include links to supplementary readings).
 The notes will also include practical exercises that we will work through in class.
+Some session notes will be very detailed and loaded with images; some session notes will be spare and loaded with hyperlinks (be aware that links may change over time).

 It is a really, really good idea to go over these and try them on your own before class in order to familiarize yourself with the commands and generate questions about techniques.
 It is also a really, really good idea to go over these after class, once we have worked through them together.
-Some session notes will be very detailed and loaded with images; some session notes will be spare and loaded with hyperlinks (be aware that links may change over time).

 See the [schedule]({{ site.baseurl }}/schedule/) for links to lecture notes.

+## A Note on Computers

+This is a (mostly) paper-free course.
+There will be no paper products generated in this class and there is no printing requirement.

+All work done in INLS161 will be done on computers either on your personal laptop or on the desktop systems in the SILS lab.
+In most cases, work will be done using web applications in such a way that you might access your workspace from any computer, anywhere.

 ## Daily Plan

-What follows is a typical plan.
-All sessions will not look like this, but many will.
+This is a pretty fast, intensive class, because we have a lot of material to cover and about 23 sessions over five weeks in which to cover it.
+You are expected to come to class on time (read: get here early) and ready to review what we covered in the last session.

-The first 5 to 10 minutes will be reviewing the material from the previous session.
+- The first 5 to 10 minutes will be reviewing the material from the previous session.
 This will be mostly done by you.
-You will talk about what you learned and I will listen.
+You will talk about what you learned and I will listen and ask questions.

-The next 50 to 60 minutes will consist of lecture (some); examples (a lot); discussion (a fair amount); and practice (some).
+- The next 50 to 60 minutes will consist of lecture (some); examples (a lot); discussion (a fair amount); and practice (some).

-The last 20 to 30 minutes will be for practice (more) when we have the time and hands-on-keyboards activities (most days).
+- The last 20 to 30 minutes will be for practice (more) when we have the time and hands-on-keyboards activities (most days).

 {% include syllabus-nav.html %}

-# Lab
+## Lab days

-Fridays will be reserved as a lab session.{% marginnote 'lab' 'I will also make myself available in the lab beginning at 10:30 on Fridays.
+Several days throughout the semester will be reserved as lab sessions.{% marginnote 'lab' 'I will also make myself available in the computer lab beginning at 10:30 on Fridays.
 If you need any extra help or wish to talk about anything, that is a good time to do it. ' %}
-We will typically have a very short hands-on lesson related to one of your assignment tasks and then time to work through issues in building or completing the assignment.
-Sometimes we will have a guest on days like this who will show us something interesting that we can put into practice.
+We will spend these days working in groups or individually on your ongoing projects so that you will have some in-class time to troubleshoot issues with help from your instructor.

 {% include syllabus-nav.html %}